Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

 The maximum number of blocks to request deposit contract event logs for in a single request.
-The default is 10000.
+The default is `10000`.

-Setting a smaller max size may help if your ETH1 node is slow at loading deposit event logs, or when receiving warnings that the ETH1 node is unavailable.
+Setting a smaller max size may help if your execution layer client is slow at loading deposit event logs, or when receiving warnings that the execution layer client is unavailable.

 ### `eth1-endpoint`, `eth1-endpoints`